Martin Buber: Literary and academic career

 From 1905 he worked for the publishing house Rütten & Loening as a lecturer; there he initiated and supervised the completion of the social psychological monograph series Die Gesellschaft.

 From 1906 until 1914, Buber published editions of Hasidic, mystical, and mythic texts from Jewish and world sources.
 In 1916, he moved from Berlin to Heppenheim.

 During World War I, he helped establish the Jewish National Committee to improve the condition of Eastern European Jews.
 During that period he became the editor of Der Jude (German for "The Jew"), a Jewish monthly (until 1924).
 In 1921, Buber began his close relationship with Franz Rosenzweig.
 In 1922, he and Rosenzweig co-operated in Rosenzweig's House of Jewish Learning, known in Germany as Lehrhaus.

 In 1923, Buber wrote his famous essay on existence, Ich und Du (later translated into English as I and Thou).
 Though he edited the work later in his life, he refused to make substantial changes.
 In 1925, he began, in conjunction with Franz Rosenzweig, translating the Hebrew Bible into German (Die Schrift).
 He himself called this translation Verdeutschung ("Germanification"), since it does not always use literary German language, but instead attempts to find new dynamic (often newly invented) equivalent phrasing to respect the multivalent Hebrew original.
 Between 1926 and 1930, Buber co-edited the quarterly Die Kreatur ("The Creature").

 In 1930, Buber became an honorary professor at the University of Frankfurt am Main.
 He resigned in protest from his professorship immediately after Adolf Hitler came to power in 1933.
 On October 4, 1933, the Nazi authorities forbade him to lecture.
-In 1935, he was expelled from the Reichsschrifttumskammer (the National Socialist authors' association).
+In 1935, he was expelled from the Reich Chamber of Literature.
 He then founded the Central Office for Jewish Adult Education, which became an increasingly important body, as the German government forbade Jews to attend public education.
 The Nazi administration increasingly obstructed this body.

 Finally, in 1938, Buber left Germany, and settled in Jerusalem, then capital of Mandate Palestine.
 He received a professorship at Hebrew University, there lecturing in anthropology and introductory sociology.
 The lectures he gave during the first semester were published in the book The problem of man (Das Problem des Menschen); in these lectures he discusses how the question "What is Man?" became the central one in philosophical anthropology.
 He participated in the discussion of the Jews' problems in Palestine and of the Arab question – working out of his Biblical, philosophic, and Hasidic work.

 He became a member of the group Ihud, which aimed at a bi-national state for Arabs and Jews in Palestine.
 Such a binational confederation was viewed by Buber as a more proper fulfillment of Zionism than a solely Jewish state.
 In 1949, he published his work Paths in Utopia, in which he detailed his communitarian socialist views and his theory of the "dialogical community" founded upon interpersonal "dialogical relationships".

 After World War II, Buber began lecture tours in Europe and the United States.
 In 1952, he argued with Jung over the existence of God.